 Events/people that have significantly shifted your spiritual journey.

-Our practice is to read a wide range of books, from occasional non-fiction to poetry and fiction, contemporary/classical, and to consider their interest, pleasures and ultimate value for us as individual Friends.
+The book group reads a ange of books, from occasional non-fiction to poetry and fiction and contemporary/classical.
+We consider their interest, pleasures and ultimate value for us as individual Friends.
 As members of the Quaker community, we tend to choose books that offer more than fleeting entertainment, and they may have a specific Quaker relevance.

 Recent choices have included:

 Camberwell Beauty and other Stories by V.S.
 Pritchett

 We have also had several evenings of poetry reading.